Rishthegreat/Notes/School/Electron Transport Chain (ETC) and Oxydative Phosphorylation.md

 # Electron Transport Chain (ETC) and Oxydative Phosphorylation
 ---

+- The goal of the ETC is to couple energy stored in electron acceptors to a proton gradient that drives ATP synthesi

 ![[Pasted image 20230112114345.png|400]]
 - The folds in the mitochondria allow for Oxidative Phosphorelation.
 More surface area = more area for reactions